Shannon-Goddard/Goddard_Shannon_surfs_up/README.md

 - Design a Flask application using data.

 ## Summary
-We used Jupyter Notebook for our precipitation and station analysis [climate_analysis.ipynb](/climate_analysis.ipynb)
+We used Jupyter Notebook for our precipitation and station analysis: [climate_analysis.ipynb](/climate_analysis.ipynb)

-We, also, used VS Code in this module to create our Flask application [app.py](/app.py).
+We, also, used VS Code in this module to create our Flask application: [app.py](/app.py).
 <br/>
 **We displayed our results in a webpage**
 ![app](/pics/app.png)